-The Bergsøysund Bridge is a 931 meters long floating bridge, located on the northwestern coast of Norway.
-It relies on a pontoon-based design with no mooring to the seabed; and it is the second longest in the world of its kind.
+The Bergsøysund Bridge is a unique type of floating bridge, located on the northwestern coast of Norway.
+Its floating span of 840 m is supported by pontoons with no mooring to the seabed; it is the second longest in the world of its kind.
 This fact makes it a very interesting case study.
-Our research in the field of floating bridges requires knowledge from several engineering fields; such as hydrodynamics, finite element analysis, and control theory.
+Our extensive research on floating bridges requires knowledge from several engineering fields; such as hydrodynamics, finite element analysis, and control theory.

 System identification and modal analysis

-Based on recordings established by the monitoring system, parameters characterizing the system behaviour; typically represented by natural frequencies, damping ratios, and mode shapes; are estimated (system identification).
-The results are a highly valuable asset for these applications:
+Using the data from the monitoring system, the modal vibration parameters of the bridge such as natural frequencies, damping ratios, and mode shapes can be found.
+The results are a highly valuable asset for several applications:

-- Updating the numerical model, such that it better describes the real behaviour of the bridge
+Updating a numerical finite element model, such that it better describes the real behaviour of the bridge

-- Verification and possible improvement of the current state-of-the-art methods used for numerical modelling
+Verifying and improving of the current state-of-the-art methods used for numerical modelling

 The application of system identification on floating bridges is a relatively unexplored problem, and it will put the current state-of-the-art system identification methods to the test.